yashsakhuja/Pandas-vs-Polars-A-Data-Workflow-Showdown/README.md

 Is it genuinely that fast, and is it worth switching from pandas, which has become muscle memory for us and is almost synonymous with data manipulation in Python?

+I ran some tests and here are the results from those tests.

+Spoiler Alert!!
+Polars beat Python Fair and Square!

 | Operation                | Pandas                      | Polars                      |
 |--------------------------|------------------------------|-----------------------------|
 | **Reading Data**         | 461 ms ± 78.2 ms             | 208 ms ± 56.1 ms            |